 Find the method of communication that works best for both parents.
 In my own experiences, texting became a big no-no. Every time we’d text each other, the other parent would take it to mean something worse than it was.
 This only escalated things into heated arguments.
 Instead, we’ve opted to speak more on the phone and in person.
 This helps us understand each other’s meanings and communicate better.

-For you and your baby daddy (or mama) try whatever channel works best for you, and go from there.
+For you and your child’s other parent, try whatever channel works best for you, and go from there.
 You may start out emailing each other only, and graduate to phone calls.
 Once you get used to that, you may even opt for conversations over coffee, and eventually schedule entire-family dinners.

 It may not always be feasible for you and the other parent(s) to be friends, but effectively communicating to each other is important no matter how close you guys are.